-- · Provide for the protection and reclamation, wherever possible, of wetlands, watercourses, and crown claimed lands. - Minimize the disturbance caused by development to the topography, landscape features, wildlife habitat and water resources of the Plan area through design that responds to the natural environment. - Support passive recreation, including pathways, trails and interpretive stations within and adjacent to lands identified as natural environment.
+- Provide for the protection and reclamation, wherever possible, of wetlands, watercourses, and crown claimed lands. - Minimize the disturbance caused by development to the topography, landscape features, wildlife habitat and water resources of the Plan area through design that responds to the natural environment. - Support passive recreation, including pathways, trails and interpretive stations within and adjacent to lands identified as natural environment.

-- 12.1 Lands identified as natural environment, in general accordance with Map 07, are not suitable for development, with the exception of essential transportation and utility infrastructure, flood and erosion protection, and passive recreation, including the pathway and trails system and associated supportive amenities and infrastructure. - 12.2 Boundaries of the natural environment shall be confirmed within local plans, and may be protected through environmental reserves. - 12.3 The Tsuut'ina Nation should be engaged at the local plan stage where the natural systems extend on to the reserve. - 12.4 A local plan shall provide a detailed wetland and riparian assessment based on the Province's Stepping Back from the Water guide.
-The assessment should determine the applicable mitigation requirements to protect these features and the connected ecological system. - 12.5 At local plan stage, appropriate setbacks from the top edge of the Elbow Valley escarpment shall be established, and a connected open space area within the setback should be considered, including a multi-use pathway to allow for high-quality and universal access to the valley edge and to the Elbow River.
+- Lands identified as Natural Environment, in general accordance with Map 07, are, in general, not suitable for new development, with the exception of essential transportation and utility infrastructure, flood and erosion protection, and passive recreation, including the pathway and trails system and associated supportive amenities and infrastructure. - 12.2 Boundaries of the Natural Environment land use shall be confirmed within local plans through the requisite technical studies, and may be protected through environmental reserves. - Existing agricultural, ranching, and residential uses on lands identified as Natural Environment are encouraged to continue until the owner deems that development of those lands to another use is desirable, and that use is in accordance with the policies of this Plan. - 12.4 The Tsuut'ina Nation should be engaged at the local plan stage where the natural systems extend on to the reserve. - 12.5 A local plan shall provide a detailed wetland and riparian assessment based on the Province's Stepping Back from the Water guide.
+The assessment should determine the applicable mitigation requirements to protect these features and the connected ecological system. - 12.6 At local plan stage, appropriate setbacks from the top edge of the Elbow Valley escarpment shall be established, and a connected open space area within the setback should be considered, including a multi-use pathway to allow for high-quality and universal access to the valley edge and to the Elbow River.